 Filings and Payments

-The Clerk’s Office windows are closed to the public.
-Staff are still available by phone during regular business hours of 8:00 am to 5:00 pm, Monday through Friday.
+The Clerk’s Office windows are open to the public Monday through Friday from 9:00 am to 4:00 pm.
+Staff are also available by phone during regular business hours of 8:00 am to 5:00 pm, Monday through Friday.

 Documents from pro se litigants, courtesy copies and payments may be sent by postal mail or dropped off at the United States Courthouses: